Chakra: Meditation aid

-Belief in the chakra system of Hinduism and Buddhism differs from the historic Chinese system of meridians in acupuncture.
-Unlike the latter, the chakra relates to subtle body, wherein it has a position but no definite nervous node or precise physical connection.
+The chakra relates to subtle body, wherein it has a position but no definite nervous node or precise physical connection.
 The tantric systems envision it as continually present, highly relevant and a means to psychic and emotional energy.
 It is useful in a type of yogic rituals and meditative discovery of radiant inner energy (prana flows) and mind-body connections.
 The meditation is aided by extensive symbology, mantras, diagrams, models (deity and mandala).
 The practitioner proceeds step by step from perceptible models, to increasingly abstract models where deity and external mandala are abandoned, inner self and internal mandalas are awakened.